My Views on Laughter Therapy for Parkinson's

 Researchers tell us that because of the loss of dopamine cells in the brain and the way in which they interact with serotonin and melatonin that we experience episodes of feeling blue or down, complacent even overly anxious.
 Without getting too technical, PD as it progresses causes these symptoms to worsen over time.
 Now that you’re thoroughly depressed, how can I possibly think of laughing?
 What hope could you provide that laughter is even possible?

 If you were overweight or out of shape you would exercise to improve your physical body.
 You would join a gym or work out at home, perhaps join a dance class or PD specific exercise program.
-Laugh Therapy is a work out for your brain and there are experts in the PD community that are available to help.
+Laughter Therapy is a work out for your brain and there are experts in the PD community that are available to help.
 Some of them are life coaches (like a personal trainer) while others work with groups of people to overcome the down times of living with Parkinson’s.
 I have personal experience with these professionals and their methods.

 How it works